Hojicha Genmai is a Japanese roasted green tea mixed with roasted brown rice.

 When you open Hojicha Genmai, you'll notice the small puffed rice among the tea leaves.
 Their distinctive fragrance will intensify once they are steeped, and they will remain flavorful for many subsequent steeps.

-Ingredients: Japanese green tea (Camellia sinensis), short grain brown rice
+Ingredients: Japanese green tea, short grain brown rice

 Origin: Kyoto, Japan